Installation

 Setup on Windows (CLI)

-Some versions of Windows Server, especially the recent 2016, 2019, and 2022, can be installed without the graphical desktop that gave Windows its name in the first place.
+Some versions of Windows Server, especially the recent 2019 and newer, can be installed without the graphical desktop that gave Windows its name in the first place.
 This makes for a usage experience that many Linux administrators are most familiar with, allowing Windows Server administrators to run their operating systems without any GUI environment, where every operation has to be performed via CLI (command-line interface) just as they would do within a Linux terminal.

 Fear not!
 We got you covered.
 The same CLI installer that we have developed for Linux, also works on Windows, and the only difference is how you type in the command line to use it (as Windows relies on PowerShell, while Linux may use a variety of different and mostly-POSIX shells).